Juneteenth celebrates ‘a moment of indescribable joy’: Slavery’s end in Texas

 So even after the Confederate surrender at Appomattox, “there was still slavery in Kentucky, New Jersey and Delaware,” Gibbs said.
 “That is one of the reasons we needed the 13th Amendment.
 We needed the 13th Amendment to shut down slavery.”

-The 13th Amendment to the U.S. Constitution formally abolished slavery in the United States, declaring that: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”
+The 13th Amendment to the U.S. Constitution formally abolished slavery in the United States, declaring: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”
 Congress passed the 13th Amendment on Jan.
 31, 1865.
 It was ratified on Dec.
 6, 1865.

 Slavery was so deeply embedded in the country’s history that the resistance to ending it was fierce, especially among slaveholders.

-Even after freedom came in Texas, black people who stayed there lived under oppressive racial terror, Gibbs said.
+Even after freedom came in Texas, black people who stayed there lived under oppressive racial terrorism, Gibbs said.

-Between 1865 and 1930, there were more than 450 lynchings recorded in Texas, according to the book, “In the Cult of Glory,” by D.J.
+Between 1865 and 1930, more than 450 lynchings were recorded in Texas, according to the book “In the Cult of Glory,” by D.J.
 Swanson.
 The book reveals that Texas Rangers often stood aside as the lynchings were carried out.

 “It is an incredible indicator of how lawless Texas was and how racist Texas was,” Gibbs said.
 “There were lynchings and torture.
-The would torture somebody they’ve already lynched.
+They would torture somebody they’ve already lynched.
 In 1893, they claimed a black man killed a white girl, they tortured him with red hot irons and put his eyes out.
 Texas Rangers refused to intervene.”

 That brutal history is part of what makes Juneteenth a unique holiday.
 “The celebration of Juneteenth can be seen as active resistance,” Gibbs said.